-The ADS130B04-Q1 is a low-power, four-channel, simultaneous-sampling, 16-bit, delta-sigma ($\Delta \Sigma$) analog-to-digital converter (ADC) with a low-drift internal reference voltage.
+The ADS131B04-Q1 is a low-power, four-channel, simultaneous-sampling, 24-bit, delta-sigma ($\Delta\Sigma$) analog-to-digital converter (ADC) with a low-drift internal reference voltage.
 The dynamic range, size, feature set, and power consumption are optimized for cost-sensitive applications requiring simultaneous sampling.

-The ADS130B04-Q1 requires both analog and digital supplies.
+The ADS131B04-Q1 requires both analog and digital supplies.
 The analog power supply (AVDD - AGND) can operate between 2.7 V and 3.6 V. An integrated negative charge pump allows absolute input voltages as low as 0.3 V below AGND, which enables measurements of input signals varying around ground with a unipolar power supply.
 The digital power supply (DVDD - DGND) can operate between 2.7 V and 3.6 V. The device features a high input impedance programmable gain amplifier (PGA) with gains up to 128.
 The ADC receives its reference voltage from an integrated 1.2-V reference.
 The device allows differential input voltages as large as the reference.
 Three power-scaling modes allow designers to trade power consumption for noise performance.

-Each channel on the ADS130B04-Q1 contains a digital decimation filter that demodulates the output of the Δ Σ modulators.
+Each channel on the ADS131B04-Q1 contains a digital decimation filter that demodulates the output of the $\Delta\Sigma$ modulators.
 The filter enables data rates as high as 32 kSPS per channel in high-resolution mode.
-The Functional Block Diagram provides a detailed diagram of the ADS130B04-Q1.
+Offset and gain calibration registers can be programmed to automatically adjust output samples for measured offset and gain errors.
+The Functional Block Diagram provides a detailed diagram of the ADS131B04-Q1.

 The device communicates via a serial peripheral interface (SPI)-compatible interface.
-Several SPI commands and internal registers control the operation of the ADS130B04-Q1.
+Several SPI commands and internal registers control the operation of the ADS131B04-Q1.
 Other devices can be added to the same SPI bus by adding discrete \overline{CS} control lines.
-The $\overline{SYNC}/\overline{RESET}$ pin can be used to synchronize conversions between multiple ADS130B04-Q1 devices as well as to maintain synchronization with external events.
+The $\overline{SYNC}/\overline{RESET}$ pin can be used to synchronize conversions between multiple ADS131B04-Q1 devices as well as to maintain synchronization with external events.